-- improving Council's maturity through linking our financial and our asset position; - shifting Council's capital works funds towards renewal instead of new assets;

-- increasing the amount of road reseals undertaken in any one year; - taking advantage of the State government initiatives such as the COVID stimulus packages: - borrowing money to renew assets to reduce asset lifecycle costs; - discussions with user groups and the community generally about asset services to closer align spending with expectations; - a better understanding of our assets' condition has been achieved with the centralisation of asset management through a previous organisation restructure; and - improving internal Council efficiencies to free up funds for asset renewal through Council's Service Review program; - continuous improvement in the capital works and maintenance processes to drive efficiencies and reduce costs.
+- improving Council's maturity through linking our financial and our asset position; - shifting Council's capital works funds towards renewal instead of new assets especially the recent years; - increasing the amount of road reseals undertaken in any one year; - taking advantage of the State government initiatives such as the Local Infrastructure Renewal Scheme; - borrowing money to renew assets to reduce asset lifecycle costs; - improving internal Council efficiencies to free up funds for asset renewal; - understanding the condition of our assets and prioritising our spending; - discussions with user groups and the community generally about asset services to closer align spending with expectations; - a better understanding of our assets' condition has been achieved with the centralisation of asset management through an organisation restructure in 2013; and - the continuous improvement in the capital works and maintenance processes to drive efficiencies and reduce costs.
 This in turn resulted in savings made to return into the renewal of assets.